 There are some standards that you must adhere to when putting your CV together.

 Font size 10/12 for text, and 14/18 for headings.

 Font: Arial, Calibri or Times New Roman.
 Keep this consistent throughout.

 Don’t use numbers with headings, this can create confusion.

 Check the CV structure on templates on the internet.
 Find something that reflects your personality and suits your field.

 Your CV should highlight your best characteristics and experience.
 Take your time and put in the work – you should feel excited and proud to share your CV with potential employers.
 Remember the purpose of a CV is to get you an interview.
-Your CV is in fact the every first impression you get to make.
-Get started and all the best to you!
+Your CV is in fact the very first impression you get to make.
+Get started and good luck with your job hunting!